Here's what your peers are saying about their internship experience!

 - Gain concrete experience for future employers in areas such as program design, advocacy, and assessment.

-The LLL internship course for credit is offered to all LLL sophomores, juniors and seniors.
+The LLI internship course for credit is offered to all LLI sophomores, juniors and seniors.
 Students typically want a 3-unit internship but are able to seek 1- 6 units of course credit for successfully completing the syllabus requirements of the internship course.
 Students who want a 3-unit internship must have room in their schedules to intern 9-10 hours a week.
 To see the breakdown of hours needed per unit of credit, view this chart.

 Before you apply for internship credit, set up an appointment with your COE advisor to make sure internship credit fits into your program of study.

 **The internship application process should be completed in the semester prior to the semester you actually intern.